rbisdorff/Digraph3/docSphinx/pearls.rst

 In both comparisons, the performances observed with respect to the environmental decision objective are not validating with a significant majority the otherwise unanimous outranking, resp. outranked situations.
 Hence, the stability of the reported preferential situations is in fact dependent on choosing significance weights that are compatible with the given significance weights preorder (see :ref:`weightsPreorder`).

-Let us finally inspect a comparison that is only qualified at stability level +1, like the one between alternatives *a7* and *a3*.
+Let us finally inspect a comparison that is only qualified at stability level +1, like the one between alternatives *a7* and *a3* (see :numref:`exComp73`).

 .. code-block:: pycon
    :linenos:
+   :caption: Comparing Decision Alternatives *a7* and *a3*
+   :name: exComp73

    >>> g.showPairwiseOutrankings('a7','a3')
    *------------  pairwise comparison ----*